cfe-lab/Kive/INSTALL.md

 so you are finished creating the database.
 On Ubuntu or CentOS, however, the default is to only accept connections from system users.
 To allow the kive database user to connect, you have to change the [authentication setting][pg_hba] in PostgreSQL's configuration file.
-Replace 9.3 with whichever version you have.
+Replace the location of the `pg_hba.conf` file with the location of the file on your system: e.g. on CentOS 6 this file is typically in PostgreSQL's data directory.

     sudo vi /etc/postgresql/9.3/main/pg_hba.conf
     # Add the following line before the default for user postgres or all